Mpox Information

 Vaccine and Treatment Options

-UC Santa Cruz Student Health Services has partnered with local and state public health departments and has access to the vaccine (JYNNEOS) and antiviral (Tecovirimat (TPOXX)) treatments against mpx for students.
+UC Santa Cruz Student Health Services carries the vaccine (JYNNEOS) and antiviral (Tecovirimat (TPOXX)) treatment against MPOX for students with UC SHIP.

 Isolation